Economic forecasting: Combining Forecasts

 Forecasts from multiple sources may be arithmetically combined and the result is often referred to as a consensus forecast.
 Private firms, central banks, and government agencies publish a large volume of forecast information to meet the strong demand for economic forecast data.
-Consensus Economics compiles the macroeconomic forecasts prepared by a variety of forecasters, and publishes them every month.
+Consensus Economics compiles the macroeconomic forecasts prepared by a variety of forecasters, and publishes them on a weekly and monthly basis.
 The Economist magazine regularly provides such a snapshot as well, for a narrower range of countries and variables.

-Econometric studies have demonstrated that the use of past errors of each original forecast to determine the weights assigned to each forecast in the creation of a combined forecast results in a composite set of forecasts that generally yield to lower mean-square errors compared to either of the individual original forecasts.
+Econometric studies have demonstrated that the use of past errors of each original forecast to determine the weights assigned to each forecast in the creation of a combined forecast results in a composite set of forecasts that generally yields lower mean-square errors compared to either of the individual original forecasts.
 However, it has been found that the entry and exit of forecasters can have a substantial impact on the real-time effectiveness of conventional combination methods.
 The dynamic nature of the forecasting combination and adjusting weighting techniques is not neutral.